MarneeDear/FAPRS/blog/applied-fsharp-challenge.md

 The `Participant Status Report` is a user-defined format that I created in order to facilitate tracking race participant.

 User-defined formating is defined in APRS 1.01 `18 USER DEFINED FORMATS`.
+The first 3 characters of a user-defined data format are the data identifiers.

+* { APRS Data Type Identifier.
+* U A one-character User ID.
+* X A one-character user-defined packet type.

 The APRS spec makes allowances for experimental user-defined formats.
 Experimental formats must start with `{{`.
+I chose `P` as the experimental user-defined data identifier.
+This makes the full identifier `{{P`.

+The APRS data needs to fit inside the [AX.25 information field](https://en.wikipedia.org/wiki/AX.25), which is defined as 1-256 bytes.

 Participant Status should include these parts:
 * User-defined data type
-* 255 chars max
+* 253 chars max
-* Participant #
+* Participant number (bib number)
 * Time last seen at comm station
 * Status (continued, injured, waiting for help, taking a break)
 * Sender should identify the transmitting station